dce/privacy-talk/README.md

 ---

+## Digital Privacy & Security

+How to keep yourself safe(r)
+and anonymous(er) as you
+travel the internet.

+---

-# Digital Privacy & Security
+## Digital Privacy & Security

 What we'll cover: